Preventing Slips, Trips, and Falls in Your Workplace

 • Parking lots

 Changes in weather can also change the traction on outdoor surfaces significantly.
 This could, in turn, affect indoor surfaces as pedestrian traffic tends to track in the moisture.
 This makes it important to take care of parking lot and sidewalk hygiene, as well as repairs.
-This could be possible with a standard, comprehensive office cleaning checklist.
+This could be possible with a standard, comprehensive commercial cleaning checklist.
 Additionally, the following measures could also come in handy in your workplace safety efforts:

 • Clean surfaces to eliminate spills.